Tours Sitemap Accessibility Skiptocontent Search

 (1)

-2011: One of The Largest Heists of Archaeological Material in History: Benghazi Treasure:
+2011: One of The Largest Heists of Archaeological Material in History: Benghazi Treasure

 31 October 2011:

-At the outset of war in Libya, most Libyans and their allies said Libya's archaeological heritage will be safe from preying eyes and that Libya will not be like Iraq.
-But while Libyans still healing their "deepest wounds", as the war was coming to an end, one of the largest thefts of archaeological material in history was unfolding before Odysseus' eyes.
-Robbers armed either with jackhammers or other digging tools stormed the bank and dug a hole as they bored their way through the reinforced concrete ceiling of an underground storage chamber inside the protected bank.
-Vaults of rare gold and silver coins, vintage jewellery, ancient marble statuettes, including that of Love-god Cupid, were emptied of their contents.
-At least 7700 pieces were robbed and quickly disappeared out of the country; some of which later turned up in the busy Egyptian black market nearby.
-The good news is that deep beneath the robbed bank there still remains in a trashed room an untouched vault the robbers failed to seize, leaving behind a chisel jammed between solid steel and masonry work.
-Experts say it is impossible to estimate the value of the hoard, since there is no full list of the items stolen nor any price tag can be placed on such irreplaceable items; but London's Sunday Times said a single ancient Greek coin from Carthage, in North Africa, was sold last month at an auction in Paris for the record price of $431,000.
+At least 7700 pieces were reportedly robbed and quickly disappeared out of the country; some of which later turned up in the nearby busy Egyptian black market.
+Experts say it is impossible to estimate the value of the hoard, since there is no full list of the items stolen nor any price tag can be placed on such irreplaceable items; but London's Sunday Times said a single ancient Greek coin from Carthage was sold last month at an auction in Paris for the record price of $431,000.

-On the following day of the news, the Art Newspaper (Issue 229, November 2011) wrote in its website: "Interpol confirms Libyan treasure was looted."
-The report, which gives a different story regarding the execution of the operation and does not mention any concrete breaking, says the Benghazi Treasure was stolen from the bank on the 25th of May 2011 and that Interpol had alerted police.
-Apparently two padlocked second world war military chests and a safe were stored in the vaults of the National Commercial Bank, in Omar al-Mukhtar Street, in the centre of Benghazi; safekeeping 306 pieces of ancient jewellery (including necklaces, bracelets, anklets, rings, earrings, gold armbands and precious stones), 2433 silver coins, 364 gold coins, 4484 bronze coins, and 43 other antiquities including statuettes and figurines of bronze, glass and ivory, medallions, embossed heads, and a plaque depicting a battle among many other "Things", have all gone.
+Apparently two padlocked WII military chests and a safe were stored in the vaults of the National Commercial Bank, in Omar al-Mukhtar Street, in the centre of Benghazi; safekeeping 306 pieces of ancient jewellery (including necklaces, bracelets, anklets, rings, earrings, gold armbands and precious stones), 2433 silver coins, 364 gold coins, 4484 bronze coins, and 43 other antiquities including statuettes and figurines of bronze, glass and ivory, medallions, embossed heads, and a plaque depicting a battle among many other "Things", have all gone.

-For some reason, nearly three months after the uprising started in Benghazi, and while the city was awash with NTC forces, SAS and Special Forces, an unauthorised decision was made somewhere in that city, or elsewhere, to move the treasure to another bank nearby Dujal Hotel in Benghazi.
-Well, only one chest arrived; the fate of the other containers is presumably known only to the drivers.
-Experts in the field suspect the thieves had moved all the unwanted items to the chest that happened to arrive at its new destination, while all the gold, silver, ancient jewellery and other valuable material were driven to their intended destination.
+Well, only one chest arrived; the fate of the other containers is presumably known only to the drivers and their masters.
+Experts in the field suspect the thieves had moved all the unwanted items to the chest that happened to arrive at its new destination, while all the gold, silver, ancient jewellery and other valuable material were driven to their intended destination –> out of free Libya.

 "It's a disaster", said Yussuf Ben Nasr, director of antiquities for the city of Benghazi, Reuters wrote. *